qlik-bots/QlikBotNode/docs/Skype.md

 ### Live Demo

-- You can add Qlik Bot Node as a contact now by searching for it.
+- You can add "Qlik Bot Node" as a contact now by searching for it.
 - ![Bot Search](/screenshots/skype/search-bot.png?raw=true "Bot Search")

 ### Installation